 I love the idea of earning money by giving your opinion.
-It sounds easy enough, it’s something you can do in your own time wherever you want and it’s a decent way to wittle down the time if you find yourself with not much better to do.
+It sounds easy enough, is something you can do in your own time wherever you want and it's a decent way to whittle down the time if you find yourself with not much to do.

 So far Swagbucks is the best paying site I've seen, but even they have their shortcomings…

-While I like the idea of taking paid surveys, in reality they just don’t pay enough to make it worthwhile for me.
+While I like the idea of taking paid surveys, in reality, they just don't pay enough to make it worthwhile.

-American Consumer Opinion seemed a little different to the conventional survey sites I also really like the fact they’ve been around for so long, this can only be a good sign.
+American Consumer Opinion seemed a little different to the conventional survey sites and I like the fact they've been around for so long, this can only be a good sign.

-So with my curiosity peaked I decided to do a bit of digging and find out more…
+With my curiosity peaked, I decided to do a bit of digging to find out more…

-As the name would suggest, they’re an American-based company right out of Fort Worth, Dallas, though membership is now available in most countries.
+They're an American-based company right out of Fort Worth, Dallas, though membership is open to most countries.

-They’ve grown to over 7 million members and claim to have paid out more than $30 million in payments.
+They've grown to 7 million+ members and have paid out more than $30 million.
 American Consumer Opinion is also a voluntary member of the Council of American Survey Research Organizations which can only be a good thing.

-Like every other paid survey site, ACOP use a points based system where you accumulate points for each survey successfully completed, with 100 points equaling $1.
+ACOP uses a points-based system where you accumulate points for each survey successfully completed:

 1 point = $0.01